17kaushalsingh/100-Days-Of-DL/RNN/01-Basics/README.md

 ## RNN Architecture
 - Input is fed according to timestamps
 - At time t=1, only x11 is fed, at t=2 x12 is fed and so on
-- When the forward prop for t=2 happens, the network recieves two inputs x=12, and the outputs of the previous activations from the same layer
+- When the forward prop for t=2 happens, the network recieves two inputs x=12 (weighted with usual weights), and the outputs of the previous activations (weighted with the weights of the hidden layers) from the same layer
 - For the first timestamp, the feedback could be zeros or random numbers
 - The recurrent connections also have weights
+- `Default activation function of all SimpleRNNs is tanh`

 ![alt text](image-2.png)
 ![alt text](image-3.png)

-## Forward Propagation in RNNs
+## Forward Propagation in RNNs (Unfolding Through Time)
-### Unfolding Through Time
 - Basically means that the recurrent layer works as a loop
 - Uses concept of parameter or weights sharing
 - Helps process the information in sequences